 Can I get anything back for the cost of medicine?

-Overseas Student Health Cover and Top 85 Working Visa Health Insurance include benefits for pharmaceuticals.
+Overseas Student Health Cover, Overseas Workers Premium Hospital, Medical and Extras, and some standalone Extras covers include benefits for pharmaceuticals.
 This means if you have either of these covers, you can get help with some of the cost of prescription-only medication prescribed by a GP or specialist outside of hospital.
 Some medicines (like most oral contraceptives) are excluded, and you may have annual limits on how much you can claim, so it’s worth reading your cover summary and member guide to know exactly what’s included in your cover.

 What about hospitals?

 Hospitals are generally used for medical emergencies and for operations.
 In Australia, there are public hospitals (owned and run by state governments) and private hospitals.
 If it’s not an emergency, sometimes it can take a long time to be treated in the public hospital system, and you don’t always get to choose your doctor.

 Medibank has partnerships with 491* private hospitals and day surgeries in Australia - called our Members' Choice network - so you have greater choice in where to have your medical treatment.
 When you visit a Members' Choice hospital you'll generally get better value for money compared to a non-Members' Choice private hospital, as long as the service you receive is covered by our agreement with the hospital and is included in your cover.